Won 9, Lost 9, For 1376, Against 1495.

 Phil Matson is denied a permit to coach Richmond by the League.
 No reason is given and 'it would listen to no complaints' (Castlemaine Mail)

 Former Carlton footballer Albert Boromeo is granted a permit to play for Richmond.

-Mel Morris is appointed the coach of Richmond.
+It is reported that Mel Morris is favoured for the Richmond coaching job.
 The Age reported other candidates included Bert Boromeo, George Bayliss.

 Phil Matson is quoted in the Herald as 'The only reason I can see why I have been treated in such a way by the Permit Committee is that I have always stuck up for West Australian football by claiming that there is nothing between the play of the Westerners and Victorians'